-The Annual Action Plan will be presented to the Horry County Council on May 2, 2023 during a County Council Meeting.
-All constituents of the Horry County HOME Consortium are invited to participate and attend the County Council meeting.
+The Annual Action Plan was presented to the Horry County Council on May 2, 2023 during a County Council Meeting.
+All constituents of the Horry County HOME Consortium were invited to participate and attend the County Council meeting.

 5. Summary of public comments